 1.5 of this Handbook.
 Such appointments carry rank with opportunity for promotion and carry full or part-time benefits, as outlined in the Personnel Information Manual, except in cases of certain leaves.
 A terminal degree in the discipline is not required for appointment; however, special purpose faculty must hold an advanced degree consistent with the accreditation criteria of the discipline and the Southern Association of Colleges and Schools.

-In the event that a special purpose faculty member is hired in a tenure-track position, his or her probationary period is subject to the policies described in section 1.6 of this Handbook.
+In the event that a special purpose faculty member is hired in a tenure-track position, their probationary period is subject to the policies described in section 1.6 of this Handbook.
 Once hired to a tenure-track position, a faculty member cannot subsequently return to a special purpose faculty position.

 Full-time Temporary Faculty